Now that we have reached another Sha’bān we must ask:

 How neglectful have you been of your brothers and sister around the world?

-Was there a time when you ate something which caused Allāh to be angry with you?
+Was there a time when you consumed something which caused Allāh to be angry with you?

-Was there a word that you said which caused your place in Jahannam to dwell deeper than the distance between the East and the West?
+Was there a word that you said which caused a place in Jahannam for you to dwell deeper than the distance between the East and the West?

-Was there a time when you were alone, you were heedless of Allāh watching over you, and you committed sins which distanced you from Jannah and from your Lord?
+Was there a time when you were alone, you were heedless of Allāh watching over you, and you committed sins which distanced you from your place in Jannah and from your Lord?

 How I wonder, what is our position in the eyes of Allāh at the end of this year?